aav7fl/website-legacy/contact/index.md

 layout: default
 title: Contact Me
 style: contact.scss
-meta: "Information on how to contact Kyle Niewiada.
-Use the entry form to send an email message to Kyle Niewiada."
+meta: "Contact Kyle Niewiada.
+Use the entry form to send a message to Kyle."
 image: /preview.png
 ---